chriswells0/ansible-playbooks/README.md

 A very small collection of flexible Ansible playbooks for initial configuration of FreeBSD and Debian/elementary OS hosts.

 The YAML examples below show the minimal properties needed to configure each specific playbook.
-See the vars directory for complete example files.
+See the [vars](vars) directory for complete example files.

+These playbooks are documented in the order they should be applied to a fresh system.

+- [bootstrap.yaml](#bootstrapyaml): Bootstrap a FreeBSD/Linux system to be managed by Ansible.
+- [initial-debian-config.yaml](#initial-debian-configyaml): Perform initial Debian configuration.
+- [initial-elementary-config.yaml](#initial-elementary-configyaml): Perform initial elementary OS configuration.
+- [firefox.yaml](#firefoxyaml): Configure the Firefox profile for a user.
+- [enable-sync.yaml](#enable-syncyaml): Install and configure sync tools for a user.

 ### bootstrap.yaml